 Applications from First Nations artists, culturally and linguistically diverse artists, and artists who identify as Deaf or disabled are especially welcome.

 The first commission will be premiered as a signature work for the 2023 Melbourne Fringe Festival.
 The following commissions, each of $100K, will be presented as signature works for the 2024 and 2025 Festivals.

 Reckon this is for you?
 We want this process to be as artist-friendly as possible, so the application process is a simple, two-stage affair.

-Before we go on: Melbourne Fringe believes in access and inclusion.
-If the following process is not accessible to you, then please email us at firstname.lastname@example.org and suggest an alternative.
+But before we go on: Melbourne Fringe believes in access and inclusion.
+If the following process is not accessible to you, then please email our Program Manager (Sector Leadership) Kin Francis (they/them) at firstname.lastname@example.org and suggest an alternative.
 Accessible alternatives could be applying via audio files, spoken video or Auslan video or something else.
 We are open to your ideas around process.

-Our expert panel Caroline Bowditch, Elaine Chia and Wesley Enoch AM will, together with Melbourne Fringe CEO and Creative Director Simon Abrahams and Naomi Milgrom Foundation CEO Sam Redston, interview our finalists and select the commissioned artist will sit down and read your submissions.
+Our expert panel Caroline Bowditch, Monica Lim and Wesley Enoch AM will, together with Melbourne Fringe CEO and Creative Director Simon Abrahams and Naomi Milgrom Foundation CEO Sam Redston, interview our finalists and select the commissioned artist will sit down and read your submissions.
 They’ll consider how the work responds to the provocations, and how the proposal has addressed the selection criteria.
 Then, the shortlisted projects will be invited to Stage 2, where the panel will meet with artists to further discuss the proposal.
 There’s one thing to note here: you need to be available for Stage 2 interviews on a specific date, to be communicated as soon as possible.
 Your availability this day is essential.

 After much deliberation, jugs of coffee and lively discussion, the Naomi Milgrom Foundation and the team at Melbourne Fringe will select a recipient following the recommendation of the panel.
 We’ll notify the applicant, then celebration and champagne (or something else fizzy) will ensue.